myTomorrows/devops-assignment/README.md

 ## Instructions

-- Create all the code and README's related to this task, in a new repository in your personal version control account.
+- Create all the code and READMEs related to this task in a new repository in your personal version control account.
 - Push all the code to the repository
 - Share the repository with us